Nesh996/IT-Security/README.md

 3️⃣ Network Perimeter Security (Firewall)

 The firewall acts as a protective barrier between the computer and the internet.
-It monitors incoming and outgoing network traffic and blocks unauthorized connections.
+It monitors incoming and outgoing network traffic and blocks unauthorized connections to ensure a secure network perimeter.

+Audit Observation:
-During the audit, the firewall status was checked through the Control Panel.
-The system shows that firewall protection is enabled.
-However, firewall management is currently handled by Avast Antivirus, which is responsible for network security rules.
+During the audit, the firewall status was verified through the Control Panel.
+The inspection confirmed that firewall protection is fully enabled and active.

+Management Status: It was observed that firewall management is currently delegated to Avast Antivirus rather than the default Windows Defender settings.

+Security Implication: Because firewall rules and policies are governed by the Avast suite, it is essential to monitor the Avast interface for network-specific security configurations.
+This confirms that the third-party application is the current "source of truth" for all active network security rules on this workstation.

 <img width="817" height="582" alt="image" src="https://github.com/user-attachments/assets/8d8aaa0a-9791-4976-adee-a349edcecc80" />